Ampersand: History

-The ampersand can be traced back to the 1st century AD and the old Roman cursive, in which the letters E and T occasionally were written together to form a ligature (Evolution of the ampersand – figure 1).
+The ampersand can be traced back to the 1st century CE and the old Roman cursive, in which the letters E and T occasionally were written together to form a ligature (Evolution of the ampersand – figure 1).
 In the later and more flowing New Roman Cursive, ligatures of all kinds were extremely common; figures 2 and 3 from the middle of 4th century are examples of how the et-ligature could look in this script.
 During the later development of the Latin script leading up to Carolingian minuscule (9th century) the use of ligatures in general diminished.
 The et-ligature, however, continued to be used and gradually became more stylized and less revealing of its origin (figures 4–6).

 The modern italic type ampersand is a kind of "et" ligature that goes back to the cursive scripts developed during the Renaissance.
 After the advent of printing in Europe in 1455, printers made extensive use of both the italic and Roman ampersands.
 Since the ampersand's roots go back to Roman times, many languages that use a variation of the Latin alphabet make use of it.

 The ampersand often appeared as a character at the end of the Latin alphabet, as for example in Byrhtferð's list of letters from 1011.

 Similarly, was regarded as the 27th letter of the English alphabet, as taught to children in the US and elsewhere.
-An example may be seen in M. B. Moore's 1863 book The Dixie Primer, for the Little Folks.
-In her 1859 novel Adam Bede, George Eliot refers to this when she makes Jacob Storey say: "He thought it [Z] had only been put to finish off th' alphabet like; though ampusand would ha' done as well, for what he could see."
-The popular nursery rhyme Apple Pie ABC finishes with the lines "X, Y, Z, and ampersand, All wished for a piece in hand".
+An example may be seen in the M. B. Moore book The Dixie Primer, for the Little Folks (1863).

+In her novel Adam Bede (1859), George Eliot refers to this when she makes Jacob Storey say: "He thought [Z] had only been put to finish off th' alphabet like; though ampusand would ha' done as well, for what he could see."

+The popular nursery rhyme Apple Pie ABC finishes with the lines: "X, Y, Z, and ampersand, All wished for a piece in hand."